What is an apartment inspection at NYCHA?

 What happens if items cannot be repaired during the inspection?

-If the inspector is unable to make a repair during the inspection, the inspector will create a work order and staff will visit the apartment at another time to make the repairs.
+If the inspector cannot make a repair during the inspection, the inspector will create a work order and staff will visit the apartment at another time to make the repairs.

 Will I be able to review the results of the inspection?

-Upon completion of the apartment inspection, the inspector reviews the apartment inspection results with the tenant, including:
+After the apartment inspection, the inspector reviews the inspection work order and results with the tenant, including:

 The tenant must sign the inspection work order to confirm the results of the inspection.